JH-Won/ScoreOptmizer/README.md

 ScoreOptimizer is an algorithm for reducing biases and getting the most likely scores students should get (i.e., students' unbiased scores).
 Here, the assumption is that each student has a bias, and scores the problems with that.
 The algorithm is based on following objective function:
 ![alt text](https://github.com/JH-Won/ScoreOptmizer/blob/main/img/img.PNG)

-Note that all b_i and y_i are the parameters which we should find.
+Note that all b_j and y_i are the parameters which we should find.

 ### Implementation
 Here's how it was implemented: